A vivid and propulsive memoir about finding courage and meaning in a life outdoors, by a world-class whitewater rafting guide.

 ISBN: 9781954118546

-Bridget Crocker is a trailblazer in women's empowerment within the outdoor industry.
+BRIDGET CROCKER is a trailblazer in women’s empowerment within the outdoor industry.
 A leading whitewater rafting guide, she has led remote river expeditions down many of the world’s greatest river canyons in far-flung regions of Zambia, Ethiopia, the Philippines, Peru, Chile, Costa Rica, India, and the Western United States.
-She is a contributing author to Lonely Planet guidebooks and Travel Anthology and The Best Women’s Travel Writing series from Travelers’ Tales, and her work has been featured in magazines including Westways, Men’s Journal, National Geographic Adventure, Trail Runner, Paddler, Outside, Vela and Patagonia’s blog, The Cleanest Line, among others.
+She is a contributing author to Lonely Planet guidebooks and its Travel Anthology and to The Best Women’s Travel Writing series from Travelers’ Tales, and her work has been featured in magazines including Westways, Men’s Journal, National Geographic Adventure, Trail Runner, Paddler, Outside, Vela, and Patagonia’s blog, The Cleanest Line, among others.

 Author Website Instagram